 Ferrous Sulphate can be mixed in the same container as our soluble fertiliser.
 You can also apply ferrous sulphate at the same time as applying granular fertiliser.

 Do not mix weed killer with moss killer or ferrous sulphate.
 If you need to kill moss AND weeds do it about a week apart.

-When seeding, you can spray ferrous sulphate on the lawn 1- 2 days before aspreading grass seed.
+When seeding, you can spray ferrous sulphate on the lawn 1- 2 days before spreading grass seed.

 Are these products safe for children, dogs and cats?

-If you wish to feed and kill moss at the same time then Winter Green Fertiliser is safe but can stain feet up to 72 hours after application.
+If you wish to feed and kill moss at the same time then Winter Green Fertiliser allows the lawn to be used after application though it can stain feet up to 72 hours after application.